jonsimonsen/WordFind/README.md

 # Version history
 test version: Only searches for a specific word in a specific file

+#Version 0.1
+-Accepts input of words from the user
+-Restricts hits by applying anchors to the input
+-Keeps running until the user enters no input (just enter)

 # TODOs
-1: Accept input of words from user
-2: Restrict hits by applying anchors to the input
-3: Keep running until the user enters no input (just enter)
 4: Let the user specify the name of the input file
 5: Optionally try to prevent access to folders outside of where the program resides (to prevent damage from potential ignorant or malicious user input)